tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Cross-Stack References: A cross-stack reference is a way to export values from one stack and use them in another stack.
 You can use cross-stack references to create a dependency between two stacks.
 For example, you can use a cross-stack reference to create a dependency between a stack that contains a VPC and a stack that contains an EC2 instance.
 Cross-stack references are useful when you want to create a dependency between two stacks.
 - Cross-Stack References reuses the resources, not the template
+- Cross stack references allow one stack to reference another
+- Outputs in one stack reference logical resources or attributes in that stack
+- They can be exported, and then using the !ImportValue intrinsic function, referenced from another stack.